datagrok-ai/public/help/deploy/deploy.md

 ## AWS deployment

 We strongly recommend using [AWS ECS](https://aws.amazon.com/ecs/) for the Datagrok deployment.
 It provides a highly scalable, fast container management service that makes it easy to manage application components.
-You can go completely serverless using the [AWS Fargate engine](https://aws.amazon.com/fargate/), which will reduce efforts on service support.

 We prepared three options for effortless and secure deployments to AWS: